christyjestin/chapter-project/README.md

 ## Included Files

-- `medicare_plans.txt` - Contains basic information about Medicare plans.
+- `data/medicare_plans.txt` - Contains basic information about Medicare plans.
 You'll use this file to search for Medicare Advantage plans.

 If you get stuck, don't hesitate to reach out to darshan@getchapter.com or adam@getchapter.com with questions.
 Good luck!